How to become a Chinese Translator?

 One should have at least two language competencies, such as native, C1/C2, Mandarin HSK V/VI, or another comparable reference system.

 Studying Chinese at a university or in a long-term program may be a good option.
-And if you want to stand out from the crowd, try a tailor-made translation program.
+If you want to stand out from the crowd, consider a tailor-made translation program.

-You can get an official diploma if you study independently or with a tutor.
-Yet, employers usually request reliable documents to verify your Mandarin skills.
+You can earn an official diploma by studying independently or with a tutor.
+However, employers typically request reliable documentation to verify your Mandarin proficiency.

-You can prove your fluency through certifications like HSK and TOCFL, increasing your chances of being hired as a translator.
+You can demonstrate your fluency with certifications such as HSK and TOCFL, which can increase your chances of being hired as a translator.

 3. A strong writing and translating ability